-Your needs and desires are important - expressing them allows you to achieve a greater sense of balance in life.
-However, it isn’t a simple process.
-It involves balancing your needs with the ones of the people around you.
-This can be a continuous source of unease for many people.
+Your needs and desires are important, and expressing them allows you to achieve a greater sense of balance in life.
+However, this isn't a simple process.
+It involves balancing your needs with the ones of the people around you, which can be a continuous source of unease for many people.

 But just as flight attendants say you have to put on your own breathing mask first, the same idea applies for relationships.
 You cannot be of service to loved ones if you're not of service to yourself first.

 Why Is It So Difficult to Say No?

 Many people feel uncomfortable saying no to a loved one or even to colleagues or acquaintances.
 This is because, from an evolutionary perspective, we have a hardwired need for wanting to be accepted in our relationships, in different groups, and in our community.

 Our desire to be connected with others can be traced back to our ancestors.
 If you weren’t part of a group, your chance of survival decreased significantly.

 2. Conflict Avoidance